 Whether you give reviews or get them, the quality is decided months earlier, by whether anyone wrote anything down.
 A tiny note habit plus two calendar nags fixes both sides.

 Set this reminder on WhatsAppTo set a performance review reminder on WhatsApp, text NagMeLater "Remind me every Friday at 4pm to note this week's wins and feedback points", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Two minutes on Friday, the whole system.